When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Related Work

 \section{Related Work}

-\paragraph{\textbf{2.1} \textbf{General Jailbreaking and Adversarial Attacks}.} The vulnerability of LLMs to adversarial attacks is well-documented.
-Greshake et al. \cite{greshake2023} formalized the concept of \emph{Indirect Prompt Injection}, demonstrating how LLMs processing external content could be manipulated.
-This spurred research into specific injection techniques, such as ``Cheating Automatic Short Answer Grading'', ``Adversarial Attacks on LLM as a Judge Systems'' \cite{zou2023}, and backdoor vulnerabilities like \emph{BadJudge} \cite{badjudge}.
-Recent work has expanded into sophisticated multi-turn and obfuscation attacks.
-Strategies like the ``Emoji Attack'' \cite{emojiattack} and ``Play Guessing Game'' \cite{guessinggame} utilize obfuscation to bypass safety filters.
-Zeng et al. \cite{persuade} explored persuasive techniques (e.g., ``How Johnny can Persuade LLMs\cite{zeng-etal-2024-johnny}'') to humanize and manipulate models.
-Universal adversarial triggers \cite{zou2023} demonstrated that specific suffix strings could force objectionable behaviors.
-To standardize evaluation, benchmarks such as \emph{JailbreakBench} \cite{jailbreakbench}, \emph{HarmBench} \cite{harmbench}, and \emph{PromptBench} \cite{promptbench} have emerged.
-However, these works primarily focus on general safety violations rather than the specific constraints of academic reviewing which is our focus.
+\textbf{Evolution of Jailbreaking and Adversarial Attacks.} The field of adversarial attacks on LLMs has evolved from simple direct injections to highly sophisticated, multi-turn manipulation strategies.
+Initially, research focused on direct prompt injection. \citet{Greshae2023} formalized \emph{Indirect Prompt Injection,} establishing that LLMs processing external content could be manipulated by hidden instructions.
+This foundational work spurred domain-specific attacks, such as ``Cheating Automatic Short Answer Grading''~\cite{zou2023universaltransferableadversarialattacks}, alongside the discovery of backdoor vulnerabilities like \emph{BadJudge}~\cite{tong2025badjudgebackdoorvulnerabilitiesllmasajudge}.
+As safety filters improved, attackers shifted towards obfuscation and persuasion.
+Recent works have introduced strategies that cloak malicious intent, such as the ``Emoji Attack''~\cite{maloyan2025} and ``Play Guessing Game''~\cite{chang-etal-2024-play}, which utilize token-level obfuscation to bypass semantic filters.
+Concurrently, \citet{zeng-etal-2024-johnny} demonstrated that LLMs are susceptible to \emph{anthropomorphic persuasion}.
+Finally, to standardize evaluation, benchmarks such as \emph{JailbreakBench}~\cite{Chao2024} and \emph{HarmBench}~\cite{Chao2024} have emerged.
+However, as shown in Table \ref{tab:comparison}, these benchmarks focus on generic safety violations (e.g., hate speech) rather than the logic-based constraints of scientific reviewing.